 Each section gives you a number out of 5.
 Your total out of 20 tells you where to start.
 Your lowest section tells you what to fix first.

 Free tools get downloaded and forgotten.
 A small payment changes the relationship with the work.
 It signals you're treating your business like a business, not a project.
-It's also the fastest $12 you'll spend on your marketing this year, because it tells you exactly where to stop spending money on things that aren't the problem.

 One-time payment.
 No subscription.
-Instant download.
+Instant access.